cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 :::

 Failing to use non-standard functions correctly has been a frequent source of lost marks in the unit project in previous years.
-Make sure you understand how to use non-standard functions correctly and experiment with them on your own.
+If you use them, make sure you understand how to do so correctly.

 </div>

-### 2.2.
-Static analysis
+#### Static analysis

 We'll identify some problems with Dnstracer using Flawfinder -- read "How does Flawfinder